-The release of Commander 2018 is right around the corner, and longtime Magic fans have been browsing the #MTGC18 hashtag with bated breath as new preview cards are revealed.
-But for many Magic players, the preconstructed decks of Commander 2018 will serve as their introduction to the Commander format – that first deck that they’ll play, personalize, and continue to play for years to come.
+The release of Commander 2019 is right around the corner, and fans of the format can hardly wait to see the newest cards.
+But for many Magic players, the preconstructed decks of Commander 2019 will serve as their introduction to the Commander format – that first deck that they’ll play, personalize, and tinker with for years to come.

 With those players in mind, we wanted to offer a quick introduction to this fan-favorite format, as well as some tips and resources.
 We hope this article will set you on the path to Commander mastery!